AnelMusic/Gemini_Audio_Streaming_Buffermanagement/README.md

-# Low-Latency Audio Streaming from Gemini API
+# Low-Latency Audio Streaming from Gemini API (Without Websocket)

 This repository demonstrates how to implement low-latency audio streaming when working with the Gemini API's speech synthesis capabilities.
 The implementation addresses the common issue of audio playback delay by using a buffer-and-stream approach instead of waiting for the entire audio response before playback.